Posts

 Image

 Rarebird’s Rock and Roll Rarity Reviews would like to wish you and yours a Merry Christmas and Happy New Year, or whatever you personally call this time of year.
 During the Christmas season in 2000, Weezer issued a two-song Christmas CD to members of their official fan club, and also sent the CD to radio stations as a promo item.
 It was simply titled Christmas CD , and its two tracks ran for a total of five-and-a-half minutes.
 The same two tracks were sold on iTunes beginning in 2005, under the title Winter Weezerland .
 The songs have not been offered on iTunes since 2008.
 (This EP should not be confused with the 2008 digital EP Christmas With Weezer , which does not contain either of these two tracks).
-Sometime between 2000 and 2005, the tracks were available as free downloads on Weezer’s official web site.
-Some rabid fans were evidently unhappy that formerly free downloads were later being sold as commercial downloads, and expressed their supposed outrage on Weezer and iTunes relate
+Some time between 2000 and 2005, the tracks were available as free downloads on Weezer’s official web site.
+Some rabid fans were evidently unhappy that formerly free downloads were later being sold as commercial downloads, and expressed their supposed outrage on Weezer- and iTunes-rela

 Captain Beefheart's real avant garde masterwork